 Pastoral support for all!

-On this page we are going to talk about a HUGE aspect of the supervisor role pastoral support.
-Please remember these pages are just help you feel more prepared before you head to Sri Lanka, you’ll receive all of your training when you are there, a part of this training will be Volunteer Listening and Support Training.
+On this page, we are going to talk about a HUGE aspect of the Supervisor role, which is providing pastoral support.
+Please remember these pages are just to help you feel more prepared before you head out to start your role.
+You will receive all of your training when you are there, a part of this training will be volunteer listening and support training.

 You’ve been chosen for this role because you have already shown your ability to be able to offer exceptional pastoral support to others.
-Whilst your in Sri Lanka, your main role is to maximise the volunteer experience and with this comes being able to offer support to volunteers.
-Here are some things volunteers may need pastoral support with:
+Whilst you are in-country, your main role is to maximise the volunteer experience and with this comes being able to offer pastoral support to volunteers.
+Here are some things volunteers may need support with:

 Going to the doctor if they are physically unwell

 We will never expect you have the answers to everything!
 We can’t solve everything, 95% of this role is just listening and being that approachable figure someone can come too!
 If you’re ever unsure, you’ll have your epic management team to escalate any issues to as well.